-Applicants should describe relevant outcomes and research or evaluation studies that relate to subject matter expertise outlined in the solicitation and contribute to the applicant's understanding of how this information can be used to inform the provision of training and technical assistance.
+Applicants should describe relevant outcomes and research or evaluation studies that relate to subject matter expertise that the solicitation seeks and contribute to applicants' understanding of how they can use this information to inform the development of curricula and standards and the provision of training and technical assistance for juvenile prosecutors.

 b.
 Goals, Objectives, and Performance Measures.
-Applicants should incorporate into their applications (but not repeating verbatim) the goals, objectives, and deliverables of their proposed program to demonstrate their understanding of the solicitation's goals, objectives, and deliverables.
+Applicants should demonstrate their understanding of the solicitation's goals, objectives and deliverables by incorporating into (but not repeating verbatim) the proposed goals, objectives and deliverables of their proposed program.
 When formulating the proposed goals and objectives, applicants should be cognizant of the performance measures that OJJDP will require successful applicants to provide.
-Applicants should comprehensively address the overall initiative's goals and objectives in their narrative application (see pages 5 and 6).
+Applicants should comprehensively address the overall initiative's goals and objectives in their narrative application (see pages 5-6 of this solicitation).
+Program objectives are specific, quantifiable statements of the project's desired results.
+They should be clearly linked to the problem identified in the preceding section and measurable.